thewoolleyman/workstation/README.md

 * Editor -> Font -> Line height -> change to 0.9 (More density on laptop screens)
 * Editor -> Code Style ->
   * General:
-    * Hard wrap at 80 columns
+    * Hard wrap at 100 columns (leave wrap on typing unchecked)
-    * Visual Guides at 100 columns
   * HTML:
     * Other:
       * Spaces: